Kihumba/private-/Phase-2/DevOps/Curriculum/2 - Implementing Scalability and Elasticity/README.md

 **Output**
 ----------
-After attaining this skill, and as a demonstration of it, a person should be able following:
+After attaining this skill, and as a demonstration of it, a person should be able to do following:

 - Configure _auto-scaling_ on an AWS deployment.
 - Run simulated requests to demonstrate how the deployment performs on varying load.